 3. Fairy gardening

 Fairy gardens are perhaps on the back burner now that kids have access to iPads and cable TV.
 Introduce your child to the delights of making their own tiny and magical garden with things salvaged from the backyard.
 Keep an eye out for fairy garden friendly props (think mini figurines and plastic toys) at your local op shop too.
+And check out these 11 enchanting fairy gardens to create with your fairy-loving child.

 4. Farm friends